abinaya-s-4/medical-text-summarization/README.md

 ---

-## Abstract

-Automatic summarization of medical literature is an essential task for improving accessibility to clinical knowledge and supporting evidence-based decision-making.
-This project fine-tunes the BART encoder–decoder transformer using LoRA, enabling efficient adaptation of large models with minimal computational overhead.
-The dataset is derived from PubMed abstracts and associated article content, with preprocessing tailored to the requirements of medical text.

----

 ## Research Motivation

 Medical literature is extensive, technical, and continually growing.
 Extracting concise and accurate summaries from lengthy medical documents is challenging due to: